arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/04-event-hubs-azure-functions.md

 This article describes how you can use Arcus' message handler concept with Azure Functions; allowing you to more easily port your business logic from/to Azure Functions.

 # Azure EventHubs message handling for Azure Functions
-While our default message pump system provides a way to receive, route, and handle incoming EventHubs messages which are, unfortunately, not supported in Azure Functions.
+Our EventHubs message pump system provides a way to receive, route, and handle incoming events, but this is not needed in an Azure Functions environment.
-Today, Azure Functions acts as a message receiver meaning that the function is triggered when a message is available but does not handle message routing and handling.
-However, in this case, it acts as the message pump.
+Today, Azure Functions acts as a message receiver meaning that the function is triggered when an event is available but does not handle message routing and handling.
+In this case, it acts as the message pump.

 Following terms are used:
-- **Message handler**: implementation that processes the received message from an Azure EventHubs subscription.
+- **Message handler**: implementation that processes the received event from an Azure EventHubs subscription.
 Message handlers are created by implementing the `IAzureEventHubsMessageHandler<TMessage>`.
-This message handler will be called upon when a message is available on the Azure EventHubs subscription.
+This message handler will be called upon when an event is available on the Azure EventHubs subscription.
-- **Message router**: implementation that delegates the received Azure EventHubs message to the correct message handler.
+- **Message router**: implementation that delegates the received Azure EventHubs event to the correct message handler.

-That's why we extracted our message routing functionality so you can call it directly from your Azure Function.

 ![Azure Functions message handling](/media/az-func-eventhubs-message-handling.png)